Yanita Yancheva Flaunts Her Booty Sitting On Top Of Her Man In Sultry Bedroom Snap

-Fitness beauty Yanita Yancheva likes flaunt her fabulous figure on social media, but she also likes to show off her relationship with her husband, Tavi Castro.
+Fitness beauty Yanita Yancheva likes to flaunt her fabulous figure on social media, but she also likes to show off her relationship with her husband, Tavi Castro.
 In her latest Instagram update, she put both on display with a sultry bedroom snap.

 In the sexy photo, Yanita and Tavi were on a bed.
 Tavi was laying on his back while Yanita was sitting on his lap wearing a bra and a pair of thong panties that showcased her enviable body.
-She held her hair up with her hands and arched her back slightly — a pose that made her derrière one of the main focal points of the shot.
+She held her hair up with her hands and arched her back slightly — a pose that made her derriere one of the main focal points of the shot.

 But Tavi’s fit physique was also on display in the snap.
 Shirtless, Tavi’s chest and bicep muscles were in full view.
 He held a Polaroid camera in one hand, appearing to take a picture of Yanita as she posed for him.
 Tavi’s other hand was on Yanita’s booty in the bedroom scene.